zappfish/zappfish.github.io/src/pages/faqs.md

 ---
 <section>

-For any questions, comments, and input, please message us [here](mailto:toxicophenozebratlas-dev@tislab.org).
+For any questions, comments, and input, please message us at info@zappfish.org.

 </section>